CybriaTech/.github/profile/README.md

 <h1 align="center">CybriaTech</h1>

-We Are A Group Of Middle Schoolers From <a href="https://www.cfisd.net/Labay">Labay Middle School</a> Dedicated To Making Websites For The Sole Purpose Of Ending Internet Cencorship And Allowing People To Access The Blocked.
+We Are A Group Of Middle Schoolers Dedicated To Making Websites For The Sole Purpose Of Ending Internet Cencorship And Allowing People To Access The Blocked.

 # Our Goal